 a.
 Map Out Your Workflow:

 Start by visualizing your current workflow.
-Identify the different stages, handoffs, and dependencies in order to create a clear representation of how work moves within your team or organization.
+Identify the different stages, handoffs, and dependencies to create a clear representation of how work moves within your team or organization.

 b.
 Set WIP Limits: